brunocechet/moleculer-project-todo-app/README.md

 ## Usage

-Start the project with `yarn dev` command.
+Start the project with `npm run dev` command.
 After starting, open the http://localhost:3000/ URL in your browser.
 On the welcome page you can test the generated services via API Gateway and check the nodes & services.